 Cybercrime is a profitable industry that continues to grow, largely due to the distributed nature of the Internet and the ability to attack targets outside of their jurisdiction, which makes policing it difficult.

-While most data breaches are attributed to cyberattacks or malware, common security threats include insider leaks, identify theft, payment card fraud, loss or theft of physical assets, misconfiguration, and human error.
+While most data breaches are attributed to cyberattacks or malware, common cyber threats include insider leaks, identify theft, payment card fraud, loss or theft of physical assets, misconfiguration, and human error.

 Ten common ways that data breaches can occur:

 - Vulnerabilities: An exploit takes advantage of software bugs or vulnerabilities to gain unauthorized access to a system or its data.
 Vulnerabilities are found by criminals and cybersecurity researchers alike and it's often a race to see who can find them first.
 Cybercriminals want to find vulnerabilities to exploit and install malware.
 Researchers want to find and report vulnerabilities to hardware and software manufacturers to have them patched.
 Cybercriminals may even package up multiple exploits into automated exploit kits to make it simple for criminals with no technical knowledge to take advantage of common vulnerabilities.
 Read our full post on vulnerabilities to learn more.